Fatima Babiker Mahmoud: Biography

 She graduated from the University of Khartoum and earned her doctorate at the University of Hull.
 Her doctoral thesis was the basis of her most-frequently cited work, The Sudanese Bourgeoisie:Vanguard of Development? in which she traced the historical development of the modern Sudanese bourgeoisie and concluded that it had no progressive role to play in the development of Sudan.

+Career

 The Pan-African Women's Liberation Organisation (PAWLO) was established at the time of the 7th Pan-African Conference in Kampala, Uganda in April 1994, and Mahmoud became its founding President.
 Addressing the first meeting of PAWLO, she said:

 "African women share a common history, a common conceptual framework in understanding our reality in order to change it, and common enemies and friends within and outside Africa.
 We have similar challenges to face and a better future to look forward to.
 There is now a serious need for a new Pan African Women's organisation, embracing African women on the continent and in the diaspora, to address these commonalities."

 Mahmoud has previously served as a member of the Editorial Advisory Board for the Journal of Gender Studies.